mjg-framework/mjg/mjg/README.md

 class.

-For each such record, you could review its ID, description, the cause of the error, and even the effect it resulted in.
-The effect could be what migrations needed to stop, or whether the program needed to stop entirely due to this error, or it was just ignored - according to error resolution policies you wrote in code (`@ErrorResolution`).
+For each such record, you could review its ID, description and the cause of the error, along with other data and metadata.

 Then, you specify an action for the `MigrationService` to take next time upon this particular record: set `action` to either `IGNORE` or `RETRY`.
-If the relevant error resolution strategy is `REPORT_AND_PROCEED`, the action defaults to `IGNORE`.
-Otherwise, it defaults to
-`RETRY`.
+The default action is `RETRY`.

 If you set the action to `IGNORE`, the record will still be ignored next time, i.e.,